dotlang/language/README.md

 - There must be a single space between `type` keyword and type name.
 `var x: array[int]` will create an empty array

-Note that `val` can only appear on the left side of `=` when it is being declared.
-What comes on the right side of `=` must be either another val or made val using `@val` or a literal val is like a memory cell with a lock on it. var is like a memory cell without lock.
-The most primitive type is `binary` which denotes an allocated memory buffer.
 `type array[T] = (size:int, data: binary)` binary means a buffer with size specified at runtime.
 `type array[N: int, T] = (size:int, data: binary[N])` `binary[N]` means N bytes allocated.
 ```